ufs-community/UFS_UTILS/docs/source/ufs_utils.rst

 Grid Generation
 ***********************************

 The following programs are used to create a grid.
-Three grid types are available: global uniform, GFDL regional, and Extended Schmidt Gnomonic regional (ESG).
-The Short Range Weather APP only supports the ESG grid.

       * make_hgrid
       * regional_grid_esg